RobThePCGuy/robs-bible/README.md

 ### And so it has been written; contained within thou shall discover answers to questions left unrequited by the almighty.
 Place your conviction in Rob’s Bible and observe problems subside.

-### Follow my locutions they will usher thou who bear it through the dark nights, hold on until the first light of dawn breaks the horizon.
-Only then will thou discover the verses within.
-Quote them for the discipline of the masses.
+### Follow my locutions as they will usher those who bear it through the dark nights.
+Hold on until the first light of dawn breaks the horizon.
+Only then will the verses within be revealed.

 Chapter One
 -----------